Cauliflower

 Hybrid

-Description: Graffiti is a striking purple cauliflower variety known for its vibrant color and high antioxidant content.
-It has a mild, nutty flavor.
+Description: Graffiti is a striking purple cauliflower with a mild, nutty flavor and high antioxidant content.

 Growing Season: Fall and Winter